epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 type Accounts = [A]
 ```

-In our case we limit the allowed types to the instances of `Acc` type class, so we can use this list with our type class functions, but it is not the only shared criteria the types can have and still be useful - see another example in ExistentialQuantification docs.
+In our case we limit the allowed types to the instances of `Acc` type class, so we can use the list elements with our type class functions, but it is not the only shared criteria the types can have and still be useful - see another example in ExistentialQuantification docs.

 Now we can put wrapped users and orgs into the same list and process them: